etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ---

-# AltLayer
+# AltLayer MACH

 ## Operator Flow

-1. generate and encrypt a new BLS keystore using the EigenLayer CLI tooling https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation#create-and-list-keys
+1. generate and encrypt a BLS keystore using the [EigenLayer CLI](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation#create-and-list-keys)
 2. Determine which `quorums` and `socket` you wish to register for
 3. Sign digest establishing ownership of your newly generated BLS key